 An overview of all aspects of child growth and development from conception through adolescence.
 Child development theory, principles of sequential growth with emphasis on the significance of family, peers, school and culture.

 Because we in the ECEC department think that the ability to apply knowledge is crucial to an early childhood professional's abilities, you will be required to observe children during this learning process.
 As you learn to accurately observe and interpret children’s behavior, you will also learn to follow early childhood field ethical standards of confidentiality.
 You will also become aware of the influence family, community and culture have on a child’s development.
 By the time you complete this course, you will be able to discuss:

 This method of learning is different from other methods only in the manner in which the material is presented.
 The content of the course is the same as other course delivery methods.
 However, the student is not bound by class times and can work on the course according to their individual schedule.
-This is not a self-paced course, but has deadlines for assignments and projects.
-Expect to spend at least 3-4 hours each week on course work including labs.
+This is not a self-paced course, but has weekly deadlines for assignments and exams.
+Expect to spend at least 4-6 hours each week on course work.